Flajt/decentproof-backend/README.md

 - cronjob
 - scw_secret_wrapper
 - helper
+- webhook
+- encryption_service

 More support for functions should be added in the future.
 **Important:** Nearly all currently available tests are *E2E* and require access to scaleway

 <br>

 **Note:** It's not planned to add teststing for originstamp related features due to the monthly limit of 5 free documents and to not clutter the blockchain.

+**Note2:** Currently tests which use the secret manager wipe all secrets after they are done, which needs to be resolved!

 ## Why so many packages?
 Yeah... about this: <br>